actris/data-management-plan/DMP/initial-DMP.md

 The guiding principle is free and open access to data and data products.

-There might also be data available through the actris data portal that is not directly actris data, but used in the interpretation of ACTRIS data.
+There might also be data available through the ACTRIS data portal that is not directly ACTRIS data, but used in the interpretation of ACTRIS data.

-**The following types of data is provided:**
+**The following types of data are provided:**

-* **Type 1: The ACTRIS data**
+* **Type 1: ACTRIS data**
    * Data are funded and produced within the context of the ACTRIS project.
 Every dataset created within ACTRIS is owned by the ACTRIS partner(s) who created this dataset, and the ACTRIS data policy can be found here.
 A description of ACTRIS data is provided in the "ACTRIS Data management Plan".
 This includes access to NRT data.
 The ACCESS unit is currently showcasing NRT data providing quicklook images for [Near surface and cloud data](http://actris.nilu.no/Content/?pageid=844fe06802f04a83a2d6b0e8b2a59fe2) and [Aerosol profiles](http://actris.nilu.no/Content/?pageid=ae1bf05f1fa54ba8bae735a2420e6c8d).

 * **Type 2: Other data available through the portal**
   * Data are archived and owned by other organisations or data providers and are hosted at other databases.
 Type 2 data are provided with the permission of each organisation or data provider contributing to the data archive.
 Each dataset of type II may have its own data policy that will supersede the ACTRIS data policy.

 * **Type 3: ACTRIS level 3 data:**
   * Data are elaborated ACTRIS data products derived by post-processing of ACTRIS Level 0 -1 -2, and data from other sources.
 The data can be gridded or not.
 Level 3 datasets are derived from measurement data, where the measurements are reported to the ACTRIS topic data repositories.
-The datasets are derived by e.g. averaging, filtering of events, interpolation of measurement data and are usually the a result of analysis for special studies or processed for model experiments.
+The datasets are derived by e.g. averaging, filtering of events, interpolation of measurement data and are usually the result of analysis for special studies or processed for model experiments.
 The [secondary data archive](http://actris.nilu.no/Content/?pageid=226809f7a0ac49538914eeafb4448afa) stores secondary data sets to provide long term access for all users, including the possibility to issue a Digital Object Identifier (DOI).
 Secondary datasets are normally not updated over time.

 Still, individual data centre units will also serve as access points for ACTRIS data.
 But that is out of scope for this document.